 - Giving gifts of a personal nature to a specific student.

 - Any other behavior or conduct that can be reasonably construed as grooming of a student, as the term grooming is defined in any applicable State law, regulation and/or in this Rule and Policy 4153.

 Students and their parents/guardians are strongly encouraged to notify the principal (or other administrator) if they believe a teacher or other staff member may be engaging in conduct that violates this Rule.

 Staff members are required to promptly notify the principal (or other administrator) or the Associate Superintendent of Human Resources, if they become aware of a situation that may constitute a violation of this Rule.

-If a student contacts a staff member and they do not use the District e-mail system or designated communication system, the staff member must notify their immediate supervisor of the communication within 24 hours, unless circumstances warrant and immediate contact.
-The staff member is also responsible to ensure student is aware of and utilizes District approved communication systems.
+If a student contacts a staff member and the student does not use the District e-mail system or designated personal communication system, the staff member must notify their immediate supervisor of the communication within 24 hours, unless circumstances warrant an immediate contact.
+The staff member is also responsible to ensure student is aware of and utilizes District approved communication systems in future communications.

 Any violation of this Policy and Rule may result in any or all of the following:

 - Disciplinary action, up to and including termination of employment;

 - Referral to the State Department of Education which may result in the suspension or revocation of an employee’s certification; and/or